skchronicles/pipeliner-docs/docs/RNA-seq/Gene-and-isoform-expression-guided-tutorial.md

 15 Account
 16 Username
 ```
 This file can be opened in Microsoft Excel for easy viewing, or it can be viewed from the command-line.
 Please examine the values under the column **State**.
 The values can be **COMPLETED**, **RUNNING**, or **FAILED**.
 If there are no **FAILED** jobs and all jobs are **COMPLETED**, then the Quantification and Quality-control pipeline has finished running successfully.
-You are now ready to run to the next pipeline: Differential Expression pipeline.
+You are now ready to run to the Differential Expression pipeline.